Blog Episode 21 - Communication: Activating Your Prayer Shield

 Once your shield is in place, the single most important thing you can do is communicate.
 Not perfectly.
 Not elaborately.
 Just consistently.

 I want to be honest with you about this, because it's where a lot of leaders struggle.
 You get busy.
 Life accelerates.
 And before you know it, weeks have gone by without an update to your intercessors.
-That is not a problem when not much is going on.
-But what about when you are overwhelmed by tons of things happening?
+That's not a problem when things are quiet.
+But what about when you're overwhelmed and most need their prayers?

-Lengthy updates are a temptation when too much time has passed between those updates.
-If I open a six-page prayer shield update from a friend, I confess, it often ends up in my “later” file.
+Lengthy updates are a temptation when too much time has passed.
+If I open a six-page prayer shield update from a friend, I confess, it often ends up in my "later" file.
 And later might not produce timely prayers.
-Instead, prompt your intercessors more frequently by sharing encouragement through answers to prayer and offering fresh, focused prayer targets.
-Prioritize what needs to be communicated now.
-Only allow lengthier gaps between updates when life is quiet on the home front, not when life is moving at a fast pace, and you haven't made the time.
+Prompt your intercessors more frequently with encouragement, answered prayer, and fresh focused targets.
+Don't let the updates grow long because life grew busy.
+That's exactly backwards.

 What to Include

 Keep your updates clear and purposeful.
 Tell them what's happening, what breakthroughs are needed, and where you're seeing victory.
 Prayer thrives on direction.
-And the report of answered prayer is a source of joy!
+And answered prayer is a source of contagious joy.

 That's it.
 Brief.
 Focused.
 Purposeful.

 God knows the details already.
-Your intercessors just need to know enough to be dangerous on their knees, enforcing heaven's bounty on your behalf.
+Your intercessors just need to know enough to be dangerous on their knees.

 What to Avoid

 Don't share so many details that people feel overwhelmed.
-Humility keeps leaders teachable, but proper boundaries guard overwhelmed allies from adopting unnecessary overload.
+Proper boundaries protect your allies from carrying weight they weren't meant to carry.

 Don't ask them to solve your problems.
-That's not their role.
 Their commitment involves releasing the promises of God, revelation, and His provision.
 It does not require creating solutions.
-The Lord may highlight concerns, but forward-thinking into the ways God wants to come for you is what makes for the bulk of prayer.
+Forward-thinking prayer — into the ways God wants to come for you — is what makes for the bulk of their intercession.

 And please don't forget to celebrate answered prayers.
-This fuels their faith.
-Communicate specific answers to previous prayers while crediting their tenacity.
 When your intercessors see that their prayers are producing fruit, it energizes everything.
+Credit their tenacity.
+Let them know the victories belong to them too.

 Think of updates as strategic intelligence briefings, not pastoral counseling sessions.
-Highlight your Kingdom purpose rather than relying predominantly on your personal problems as prayer fuel.
 People want to support causes bigger than themselves.
+Give them one.

 Mentoring Through Your Updates